microsoft/MIDI/get-started/midi-developers/app-developers/docs/consuming-midi-api.md

 ## Consuming from C# UWP

 Support for this is not yet in place.
-We are evaluating.
+We are evaluating the need for UWP support.
+Our top priority is desktop application support.

 ## Consuming from Rust / RS WinRT